Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 are allowed to assume multiple roles.

 **Certificate Authority:**
-: A trusted service that performs domain-control validation and authenticates certificates and revocations.
+: A service that performs domain-control validation and authenticates certificates and revocations.

 **Transparency Log:**
-: An untrusted service that provides an append-only, publicly-auditable log of certificates and revocations issued by a wide range of Certificate Authorities.
+: A service that provides an append-only, publicly-auditable log of certificates and revocations issued by a wide range of Certificate Authorities.

 **Site Operator:**
-: The individual or organization responsible for the operation and maintenance of a website, identified by a single domain name.
+: The individual or organization responsible for the operation and maintenance of a website, as identified by a single domain name.

 **User Agent:**
-: A software application, typically a web browser, that acts on behalf of a user to access and interact with websites.
+: A software application, typically but not necessarily a web browser, that acts on behalf of a user to access and interact with websites.

 ## Requirements